 In this tutorial, we will show you how to install Pip on CentOS 8.
 For those of you who didn’t know, Pip is the standard package (module) manager for Python.
-With the help of pip you can also install the package of a particular version.
+With the help of PIP you can also install the package of a particular version.
 Most importantly pip has a feature to manage full lists of packages and corresponding version numbers, possible through a “requirements” file.
-It performs the same basic job as easy install, but with some extra features.
+It performs the same basic job as an easy install, but with some extra features.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Pip on a CentOS 8 server.
+I will show you the step-by-step installation of Pip on a CentOS 8 server.